Yes, it’s boring. I feel uncomfortable about boring my readers

 have been business interests, and even business schools,

-preaching so-called e-mail marketing as a
+preaching so-called “e-mail marketing” as a

 legitimate and effective business tool, pretending to

-overlook the fact that its simply spam
+overlook the fact that it’s simply spam –

-and that its the preferred tool for scam.
+and that it’s the preferred tool for scam.

 Extensive legal and political resources are being